-The Northeast Indiana Regional Partnership was formed in 2006 to help build a globally competitive economy in northeast Indiana.
+NEI, formerly known as the Northeast Indiana Regional Partnership, was formed in 2006 to help build a globally competitive economy in northeast Indiana.
 It is a public-private partnership focused on generating business leads and building regional capacity through product development and effective regional collaboration.

 The Indiana Department of Workforce Development (DWD) serves the employer and the worker to ensure workplace success.
 DWD is committed to innovating and invigorating Indiana’s economic future.
 Primary services include: regional workforce strategies; labor market information; WorkOne centers; professional training; and unemployment insurance.

 The Indiana Economic Development Corporation (IEDC) is the state of Indiana’s lead economic development agency.
 The IEDC focuses its efforts on growing and retaining businesses in Indiana and attracting new business to the state.
 Northeast Indiana Works and WorkOne Northeast work closely with the IEDC in touting the workforce tools available to existing businesses or those considering locating in northeast Indiana.

 Local Economic Development Organizations (LEDOs) in northeast Indiana work with a broad array of community, regional, statewide and national partners to attract, retain and expand businesses.
 Each of the 11 counties served by Northeast Indiana Works has a LEDO or similar organization: Adams, Allen, DeKalb, Grant, Huntington, LaGrange, Noble, Steuben, Wabash, Wells and Whitley.

 Northeast Indiana Works partners with a host of educational organizations to bring training and education opportunities to people at various stages of their career paths.